essjey/Project001/README.md

 # Project01
-This is an example project working with Greensock.
+This project is going to be used as a testing environment to experiment with.
+The eventual goals will be to improve working with animation using greensock and state management with pinia.

+## Preview
 npm install
 npm run dev